bkirwi/decline/doc/src/main/tut/effect.md

 We are going to create a command line interface like the one used by Docker when used from the terminal because is a very well known one and has a mix of options, flags, arguments and subcommands.
-Of course, this is just going to be a partial implementation we will focus only on the `ps` and `build` commands, just what is needed to get the point across.
+Of course, this is just going to be a partial implementation -we will focus only on the `ps` and `build` commands- just what is needed to get the point across.

 To start with, need to add the module to our dependencies: